-This offer does not need to be made public.
+This offer does not have to be public.
 It can be made public if you choose, but, in most cases, you only want delegated providers to have access to it.
-Once you delegate a private offer as described in the following steps, the delegated provider will have access to it.
+Once you delegate a private offer as described in the following steps, the delegated provider has access to it.

 - Delegate the offer.
 Go to DelegatedOffer, and in the Settings pane, click Delegated Providers > Add.